tglucksmann/buybitcoinworldwide.github.io/_wallets/electrum.md

 All Electrum private keys are encrypted and never leave your computer.
 Electrum wallets not using an offline computer should be treated as a hot wallet, as it’s still possible to have malware steal funds.

 Although Electrum relies on third-party servers, the worst attack possible is the faking of transaction data.
-The servers have no way of accessing funds.
+The Electrum servers have no way of accessing funds.

 ##Privacy
 {: .privacy .wallet-sections}